 Melbourne Australia Temple

-90th operating temple
+90th dedicated temple in operation

 © Mark Anthony Hancock.
 All rights reserved.